alexbrjo/Elite8/README.md

     * Abstraction
     * Assembling: Assembler to machine with visual processor, memory and output
     * More on Assemblers
-4. BASIC
-    * The Language:
-    * Compilation: Compiler to assembly to machine with visual processor, memory and output
-5. OS Concepts
+4. OS Concepts
     * POST and BIOS
     * Real and Protected mode
     * The Boot Sector and Loading
         * The Partion Boot Sector
         * One, two and mixed stage loading 0x0000:0x7c00
     * Setting up memory pages
+    * The File System and File Formats
     * Capturing Input with interrupts

 Special Thanks to these fantastic resources